diwasrimal/songs/README.md

 ## Embedding lyrics

 **[music-tag](https://github.com/KristoforMaynard/music-tag)** is a library for editing audio metadata with an interface that does not depend on the underlying file format.
-In other words, editing mp3 files should not be any different from flac, m4a, ...
+In other words, editing mp3 files should not be any different from `flac`, `m4a`, ...
 This library is just a layer on top of mutagen, which does all the heavy lifting.

 `pip install music-tag`